rachelsng/Amazon-Fraud-Detection-with-Network-Analytics/README.md

 For honest brands, it is hypothesized that users may just purchase and leave ratings for the few products that they need and hence edge formation should be much lower and mainly by chance.

-*Note that the cutoff of 3 months is highly arbitrary and a key improvement would be to test sensitivity of this analysis to different cutoffs.*

 See *3_Brand_Network_Extraction_From_Database.ipynb*, located in *1_Database_and_Network_Setup* for detailed steps.

 ## Exploratory Data Analysis Highlights